ikhwanuddin/multi-channel-rpi-eco-monitoring/README.md

 ## Authors
 This is a cross disciplinary research project based at Imperial College London, across the Faculties of Engineering, Natural Sciences and Life Sciences.

-Work on this repo has been contributed by James Skinner, Becky Heath, Sarab Sethi, Rob Ewers, Nick Jones, David Orme, Lorenzo Picinali
+Work on this repo has been contributed by Rifqi Ikhwanuddin, Neel P L Penru, James Skinner, Becky Heath, Sarab Sethi, Rob Ewers, Nick Jones, David Orme, Lorenzo Picinali.

 ## Citations